IBen655/Open_weather_project/README.md

 - **Set up API Access:** Register on the OpenWeather platform and generate an API key for accessing weather data.
 - **Fetch Current Weather Data:** Use Python to send requests to the OpenWeather API and collect real-time weather information.
 - **Data Storage:** Validates and processes API responses, and stores data efficiently in a database.
-- **Error Handlinga and Debugging:** Handles errors and retries failed requests.
+- **Error Handling and Debugging:** Handles errors and retries failed requests.
-- **Data Automation:** Supports scheduled/automated data fetching and Logs all operations for monitoring and debugging
+- **Data Automation and Cron Job:** Supports scheduled/automated data fetching and Logs all operations for monitoring and debugging
 - **Report Building using Powerbi:** Build a report using PowerBI and connect to Mysql server for automation
 - **Documentation:** Record and explain the entire process for reproducibility and learning purposes.